 Brainstorm while you pray together.
 This exercise can be done to either create a list of things to pray for or gather ideas for projects or solutions to a problem.
 Either way, you'll need your prayer journal, large pieces of paper, and markers.

 Start by creating a brainstorming web.
-Draw a circle on a large piece of paper, inside the circle write the topic.
+Draw a circle on a large sheet of paper, inside the circle write the topic.
 From there, draw several lines out from the center.
-With topic in mind, spend time praying and presenting it to God in prayer.
-Then, ask you child what comes to mind.
+With a topic in mind, spend time praying and presenting it to God in prayer.
+Then, ask your child what comes to mind.
 Write each thought down at the end of a separate line to show how they are related.
 (For example, in the center of the circle might be the name of a friend your child is not getting along with.
-God may give you ideas on how to reconcile or what to pray for them, those go at the end of each line) Depending on the what you write down you may need to continue to pray about your create, an action plan.
+God may give you ideas on how to reconcile or what to pray for them; those go at the end of each line) Depending on the what you write down you may need to continue to pray, or create an action plan.
 End your time together in prayer thanking God for His wisdom.